 How to Make an Offer on a House in 2021

 Making an offer on a house can be daunting, especially if you’re a first-time buyer.
-But there are ways to make your offer stand out and seem more appealing to the seller.
-By doing your research and presenting yourself as a serious buyer, you’ll definitely attract their interest.
+By doing your research and presenting yourself as a serious buyer, you’ll stand a higher chance of getting your offer accepted.

-Knowing the reasons behind your offer and writing a letter to the seller can make your offer stand out from the crowd, giving you more of a chance of being accepted.
-Once your offer is accepted, you will need to compare conveyancers and then instruct them to begin the conveyancing process.
+Knowing the reasons behind your offer and writing a letter to the seller can make your offer stand out from the crowd.
+Once your offer is accepted, you will need to instruct a conveyancer so they can start the conveyancing process.

-Compare My Move have put together this guide on everything you need to know about making an offer on a house, from how much to offer to how to get it accepted, we’ve covered it all!
+Compare My Move have put together this guide on everything you need to know about making an offer on a house, from how to make an offer to how much below the asking price is safe to attempt.

 1. Do Your Research